-Get to the heart of T2D is a Novo Nordisk global initiative that focuses on raising awareness of this risk and providing tips to people with type 2 diabetes to help improve outcomes.
 If you have type 2 diabetes, it is important to take care of your heart health and type 2 diabetes, together.

 One of the first steps is learning more about type 2 diabetes and cardiovascular disease risk and how the two are related so that you can take any necessary steps to best manage both.
 This includes talking to your doctor about the current state of your type 2 diabetes to assess your risk of developing cardiovascular disease.

 If your type 2 diabetes is well controlled, then your risk for developing cardiovascular disease is reduced.
 Type 2 diabetes is a lifelong disease.
 Taking care of both your diabetes and cardiovascular health in the long-term involves eating a healthy diet, exercising regularly and monitoring your blood glucose levels.

 Who is more likely to have a heart attack?

 Click on each passenger to find out more about them, then click on the button you think is the correct answer.

 These two people are at similar risk of having a heart attack